mobi/telephone_number/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

+While developing new functionality, you may want to test against specific phone numbers.
+In order to do this, add the number to `lib/telephone_number/test_data_generator.rb` and then run `rake data:test:import`.
+This command will reach out to the demo application provided by Google and pull the correct formats to test against.

 To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing